 TIP: If you are visiting a number of National Trust attractions and properties, consider buying a National Trust Touring Pass for free admission during your visit.

 Norwegian Air now offers inexpensive flights from a number of U.S. cities direct to Belfast.
 It is easy to spend a week experiencing all that Northern Ireland has to offer, or you can combine Northern Ireland and Ireland into one longer trip.
-Our Family Travel Advisors can help you plan the perfect trip.
+Our Connect with a Travel Advisor page can help you plan the perfect trip.